ARMmbed/mbed-os-5-docs/docs/introduction/terms.md

 **Block Device** - A [file](../porting/porting-storage.html) that represents a device, with data that can be read or written to it in blocks.

 **Board** - Hardware that can run an Mbed OS application.
-Usually refers to an [Mbed Enabled development board](https://os.mbed.com/platforms/).
-Its software representation in the build tools is as a target.
+Usually refers to an [Mbed Enabled development board](https://os.mbed.com/platforms/), but can also be a custom board.
+Its software representation in the build tools is as a build target.

 **Boolean** - A binary variable, having two possible values called `true` and `false`.

 **Bootloader** - [The program](../tutorials/bootloader.html) that loads Mbed OS when a board is turned on.

 **Build** - The full process of converting an application's source code into a binary that can be flashed onto a board.
-The build cannot be board-agnostic; it is always done for a specific board, represented as the build target (see **target**).
+The build cannot be board-agnostic; it is always done for a specific board, represented as the build target (see **Build target**).

 **Build Profile** - Mbed OS supports three primary [build profiles](../tools/build-profiles.html): develop, debug and release.

 **Build Script** - A build automation and generation utility.

-**Build target** or **target** - A software representation of a physical device, listed in either `targets.json` or `custom_targets.json`.
+**Build target** or **target** - A destination for a software build, for example an MCU, development board or custom board.
+Build targets are defined in either `targets.json` or `custom_targets.json`.
 A build (with Mbed CLI, the Online Compiler and Mbed Studio) is always done for a specific target.

 **Byte** - A unit of digital information that consists of 8 bits (see `Bit`).